MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 ***Some actions are fundamentally unacceptable, regardless of outcome.
 Human beings must never be treated merely as means.***

 Kant introduces a radical moral claim: human dignity is unconditional.
-Persons may not be instrumentalized for larger goals.
+People may not be instrumentalized in service of higher goals, however beneficial those goals might appear.

-From this follow hard ethical boundaries around autonomy, consent, and respect.
-This line of thinking underpins modern human rights.
+From this follow firm ethical boundaries around autonomy, consent, and respect — foundations that later inform modern human rights.

-Within UCSF, this manifests as absolute protection principles: explicit consent requirements, identity safeguards, and non-negotiable safety for vulnerable groups.
+Within UCSF, this becomes concrete through absolute protection principles: explicit consent requirements, identity safeguards, and non-negotiable safety for vulnerable groups.

-This forms the normative backbone of the framework.
+This constitutes the normative spine of the framework.

 ---